-Let’s start with a little history lesson about Al Capone:
+Let’s start with a bit of a history lesson about Al Capone:

-When I began reading this book I was confused about why Al Capone was rumored to have money in Wisconsin when he worked in Chicago.
+When I began reading this book, I was confused about why Al Capone was rumored to have money in Wisconsin when he worked in Chicago.
 I’m not that smart when it comes to history or geography, so I did some research online.
-It turns out that Al Capone actually had a hideout in Wisconsin.
-Apparently, Wisconsin was popular among Chicago-based gangster for its isolation.
+It turns out that Al Capone did have a hideout in Wisconsin.
+Apparently, Wisconsin was popular among Chicago-based gangsters for its isolation.

-Alex’s grandfather, who is called ‘Grumpa’ by Christa, kind of reminds me of Grunkle Stan from ‘Gravity Falls’.
-There is even a part of the story where he scares the kids, laughs too hard, coughs and thumps his chest, just like Grunkle Stan in the pilot episode.
+Alex’s grandfather, called ‘Grumpa’ by Christa, kind of reminds me of Grunkle Stan from ‘Gravity Falls.’
+There is even a part in the story where he scares the kids, laughs too hard, coughs, and thumps his chest, just like Grunkle Stan in the pilot episode.

 What made this story unique were the imaginary play adventures Christa and Alex pretended to go on.
-Christa’s imagination is amazing.
+Christa’s imagination is impressive.
 I wish I could have been that imaginative as a child.